About Bihar State Higher Education Council

 - SHEC has begun to address quality assurance and academic issues.

-- The Corrigendum and Responses to Pre-bid Queries against EOI to select a service provider for Unified MIS
+- The Corrigendum and Responses to Pre-bid Queries against RFP to select a service provider for UMIS

-- Expression of Interest (EOI) to select a Service Provider for Unified Management Information System
+- Open Tender Enquiry_RFP_for Select a Service Provider for Development, Implementation, Operational Training & Support of Unified Management Information System ‘Unified-MIS’

 - Rules regarding Bihar State Higher Education Council -2020